catholicconnectmatrimony-sudo/matri/TECH-STACK.md

 ## 17. Implementation Roadmap

+> Schedule Adjustment (AI Solo): Admin Panel is prioritized earlier for moderation and management readiness.
+Interests & Subscriptions are moved to Week 7, Photo Request to Week 8, Engagement (notifications) to Week 9.
+Day numbers are approximate and serve as relative guidance after rescheduling.

 > Timeline context: These four phases cover the **eight-week build cycle leading into launch (Month −2 to Month 0)**.
 All communities are treated equally - community pages auto-generate from database.

 > **AI Development Note:** This roadmap is optimized for AI-driven development (Cursor/Windsurf).
 Build incrementally, test after each feature, and avoid generating entire pages in one prompt.